Skip to content

 When repair becomes an engineering project

 Rebuilding a failed wall is treated as new construction almost everywhere in the metro.
-Pennsylvania adopts the International Residential Code through the Uniform Construction Code, and IRC R404.4 requires an engineered, PE-stamped design once a wall retains more than 48 inches of unbalanced fill, or more than 24 inches when it supports a surcharge such as a slope, driveway, or structure.
+Pennsylvania adopts the International Residential Code through the Uniform Construction Code, and IRC R404.4 requires an engineered design once a wall retains more than 48 inches of unbalanced fill, or stands more than 24 inches tall and carries a surcharge such as a slope, driveway, or structure.
+Several municipalities here go further and require that design sealed by a professional engineer.
 On Pittsburgh hillsides that surcharge clause captures many walls well under 4 feet.

 Municipal triggers vary on top of the state baseline, and the City of Pittsburgh adds steep-slope and landslide-prone overlay rules.
 The permit guide below covers the details town by town.